National Common Mobility Card

-National Common Mobility Card (NCMC) is an open-loop, inter-operable transport card conceived by the Ministry of Housing and Urban Affairs under Prime Minister Narendra Modi's ‘One Nation, One Card' vision.
+National Common Mobility Card (NCMC) is a contactless smart card conceived by the Ministry of Housing and Urban Affairs under Prime Minister Narendra Modi's ‘One Nation, One Card' vision.
 It was launched on 4 March 2019.
-The transport card enables the user to pay for travel, toll tax, retail shopping and withdraw money.
+The transit card enables the user to pay for travel, tolls, retail shopping and withdraw money.

 It is enabled through the RuPay card mechanism.
 The NCMC card is issuable as a prepaid, debit, or credit RuPay card from partnered banks such as the State Bank of India, Canara Bank, Bank of India, Punjab National Bank, and others.